alpertunga-bile/prompt-generator-comfyui/README.md

 # ------------------------------------------------------------- Preprocess (Exact Prompt) -------------------------------------------------------------- #
 ((masterpiece)), ((masterpiece:1.2)), (masterpiece), blahblah, blah, ((blahblah)), (((((blah))))), ((same prompt)), same prompt
 ```

+# Troubleshooting

+- The node is based on [transformers](https://github.com/huggingface/transformers) and [optimum](https://github.com/huggingface/optimum) packages.
+So most of the problems may be caused from these packages.
+For overcome these problems you can try to update these packages:

+## For Manual Installation of the ComfyUI

+1. Activate the virtual environment if there is one.
+2. Run ```pip install --upgrade transformers optimum optimum[onnxruntime-gpu]``` command.

+## For Portable Installation of the ComfyUI

+1. Go to the ```ComfyUI_windows_portable``` folder.
+2. Open the command prompt in this folder.
+3. Run ```.\python_embeded\python.exe -s -m pip install --upgrade transformers optimum optimum[onnxruntime-gpu]``` command.

+- If updating the packages is not solve your problem please create an issue with ```bug``` label.

+# Contributing

+- If you have an idea and want to implement it by yourself please follow these steps:

+  1. Create a fork
+  2. Create a branch with a name that describes the feature that you are adding
+  3. Pull request the fork

+- If you have an idea but don't know how to implement it please create an issue with ```enhancement``` label.

+- [x] The contributing can be done in several ways.
+You can contribute to code or to README file.

 # Example Outputs
 ![ComfyUI_00062_](https://github.com/alpertunga-bile/prompt-generator-comfyui/assets/76731692/82522192-b486-4703-86e2-18aff79fe29b)